The Death Penalty. Time for a U.K review?

-Should the UK repeal the Murder (Abolition of Death Penalty) Act 1965 and uphold the Death Penalty for certain crimes?
+Should the UK repeal the Murder (Abolition of the Death Penalty) Act 1965 and uphold the Death Penalty for certain crimes?

 Forensics and the scientific advances over the last 20 to 30 years, and no doubt into the future are crucial evidences in most crimes.
 Forensic results can prove without doubt as to someone’s whereabouts, involvement with articles, DNA issues, causes of death or injury.
 Forensic evidence can also determine lies and falsehoods in other forms of submitted “evidence”.
 Rarely is there any doubt today as to the involvement of an individual thanks to Forensic science.